pallotron/pvmlab/README.md

 linkStyle default stroke:black
 ```

+### Features

+- **Go-based CLI:** A modern, easy-to-use command-line interface (`pvmlab`) for managing the entire lab lifecycle.
+- **Clean Project Directory:** All generated files are stored outside the project's directory in `~/.provisioning-vm-lab/`.
+- **Two role VM Architecture:**
+  - **Provisioner VM:** An `aarch64` Ubuntu server that provides pxeboot and NAT services for the target VMs.
+  - **Target VM:** An `x86_64` Ubuntu server that sits in the private network and is provisioned by the provisioner VM.
+The provisioner VM also provides internet access for the target VMs.
+- **Isolated Provisioning Network:** Utilizes `socket_vmnet` to create a private host-only network for provisioning services.
-The lab is composed of two QEMU virtual machines connected to a private virtual network.
+- **Internet Access:** The provisioner VM is connected to a shared network for internet access, and provides NAT for the target VMs on the private network.
+- **Declarative VM Configuration:** Uses `cloud-init` to declaratively configure both VMs on first boot.
+- **Docker Containerization:** Utilizes `Docker` to run a `supervisord` container to manage the pxeboot stack:
+  - DHCP server to hand over IP settings to the target VMs
+  - TFTP server to serve the iPXE boot files to the target VMs
+  - HTTP server to serve initrd, ramdisk, OS images and cloud-init ISOs to the target VMs

+### VMs

 **Provisioner VM:**

 - **OS:** Ubuntu Server 24.04 (aarch64)
 - **Role:** `provisioner`, there could be only one provisioner per lab
 - **Network Interfaces:**
-  - `enp0s1` (WAN): Connects to the internet via QEMU's `user` network (NAT).
+  - `enp0s1` (WAN): Connects to a shared network with DHCP for internet access.
-  - `enp0s2` (LAN): Connects to the private network with a static IP of `192.168.100.1`.
+  - `enp0s2` (LAN): Connects to the private network with a static IP and NAT for the target VMs.
 - **Services:** Configured via `cloud-init` to enable IP forwarding and configure NAT.
-- **Docker**: Utilizes `Docker` to run the pxeboot stack: DHCP server, TFTP server, and Nginx server.
+- **Docker**: Utilizes `Docker` to run the pxeboot stack

 **Target VM:**

 - **OS:** Ubuntu Server 24.04 (aarch64)
 - **Role:** `target`
 - **Network Interface:**
-  - `eth0`: Connects to the private network and obtains its IP from the dhcpd server running on the provisioner VM.
+  - `enp0s1`: Connects to the private network and obtains its IP from the dhcpd server running on the provisioner VM.

 ## Artifacts Directory